SnowyMouse/invader/CONTRIBUTING.md

 case, they will be added here even if these conventions were discovered upon a pull request being submitted.

 If your code does not follow these conventions and you submit a pull request, then you will be asked to revise your code before it gets merged.
+These conventions may be subject to change.

 ### Exceptions and externally-added code
 By "externally-added" code, it is meant that non-Invader code was added into the project.
 Code that is trivial to